franklin-hiciano/Touchpad-To-Touchscreen/README.md

 # Touchpad → Touchscreen

 Turn a laptop touchpad into a “pseudo-touchscreen”.
-The app watches three fingers (thumb, middle, pinky) to predict where your pointer finger's where your pointer finger would be on a real touchscreen.

-This notifies you in advance where you're going to tap.
+The app watches three fingers (thumb, middle, pinky) to predict where your pointer finger's where your pointer finger would be on a real touchscreen, which tells you where you're going to tap.

 ![20250924_154754(5)](https://github.com/user-attachments/assets/33969678-afaf-4863-978a-7c70951208f1)